aspose-slides/Aspose.Slides-Documentation/cpp/developer-guide/technical-articles/copying-paragraph-and-portion-in-pptx/_index.md

 }
 ```

-## **Copying a Portion**
+## **Copy Portion**
-The properties of the **Portion** can be accessed in **PortionFormat** instance of **Portion** class.
+Portion properties can be accessed through **PortionFormat** instance of **Portion** class.
 We need to copy all the properties of the source portion to the target portion.
 In the following example, the **CopyPortion** method is shared that takes a portion to be copied as an argument.
 It copies all the properties of the source portion to a temporary portion and return the same.
 The target portion gets the copied values.

 ``` cpp
 SharedPtr<Portion> CopyPortion(SharedPtr<IPortion> por)